penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-distribution-properties-stableperiods.md

 ## weeklyStable

-Contains a single possible weekly distribution.
+It contains only one possible weekly distribution.
+Each value is a assignation day.

 `weeklyStable`